awslabs/aws-sdk-swift/reference/0.x/AWSIoTAnalytics/IoTAnalyticsClientProtocol.md

 func startPipelineReprocessing(input: StartPipelineReprocessingInput, completion: @escaping (ClientRuntime.SdkResult<StartPipelineReprocessingOutputResponse, StartPipelineReprocessingOutputError>) -> Void)
 ```

-### tagResource(input:​completion:​)
+### tagResource(input:completion:)

 Adds to or modifies the tags of the given resource.
-Tags are metadata that can be used to
-manage a resource.
+Tags are metadata that can be used to manage a resource.

 ``` swift
 func tagResource(input: TagResourceInput, completion: @escaping (ClientRuntime.SdkResult<TagResourceOutputResponse, TagResourceOutputError>) -> Void)
 ```

-### untagResource(input:​completion:​)
+### untagResource(input:completion:)

 Removes the given tags (metadata) from the resource.